Whether you drive one truck or manage a fleet, you know truck operations can be expensive.

-You may also wish to view an updated operational costs of trucking report (released in 2011) from the American Transportation Research Institute (ATRI).
+You may also wish to view annually updated operational costs of trucking reports from the American Transportation Research Institute (ATRI).

-accomplish this, we can employ various techniques to make truck
+To accomplish this, we can employ various techniques to make truck operations frugal.

 You may know of other tips, which we ask you to share through the form below.